 Managing the Employee Experience – We Have Answers from the Industry's Top Talent Leaders

-As talent leaders, you face the practical realities of managing this rapid change and adapting your approaches in ways that make the experience at work more personal for every employee, while also ensuring you can deliver what your organization needs, and prove the positive impact of your talent programs.
+As a talent leader, you face the practical realities of managing this rapid change and adapting your approaches in a way that makes the experience at work more personal for every employee, while also ensuring you can deliver what your organization needs, and prove the positive impact of your talent programs.

-Here's a look at just some of the insights shared by our experts.
+Here's a look at some of the insights shared by our experts:

 Josh Bersin – Bersin Academy